Common Challenges

 If you’ve ever left your milk in the fridge for a while, you might have noticed that the milk separates, with a fatty layer on top.
 This is a normal occurrence and absolutely nothing to worry about.
 Some mothers may question whether they produce enough milk fat for their babies.

-Foremilk VS Hindmilk
+Foremilk / Hindmilk

 What Is Foremilk?

-Foremilk meaning: Foremilk is the milk that lies in the front of your breast's milk-producing cells (alveoli); this is the first milk your little one drinks during a breastfeeding session.
+Foremilk meaning: Foremilk is the milk that lies in the front of your breast’s milk-producing cells (alveoli).
+This is the first milk your little one drinks during a breastfeeding session.

 This milk is watery when compared to hindmilk and is usually bluish.
 Don’t underestimate the importance of foremilk, though.
 Fore milk consists of high lactose and low fat; it, therefore, is excellent at quenching a baby’s thirst.